Tomires/thesis-masters/testing.md

 ### August test

-This round of testing took place at Tohoku University in Sendai, Japan with three participants taking part.
+This round of testing took place at Tohoku University in Sendai, Japan with four participants taking part.
 Testing sessions were designed to take approximately 45 minutes of time, however the typical length of each session was closer to one hour.
 The schedule was as follows:

 1. Questionnaire - section on previous experience.
 2. Introduction to data visualization.